warbe-maker/VBA-Message/designandimplementation.md

     Set into = Nothing: Set into = New Collection Select Case TypeName(fromparent)
         Case "Frame", "UserForm"
-            For each ctl in Me
+            For each ctl in Me.Controls
                 If TypeName(ctl) = ctltype And ctl.Parent Is fromparent _
                 Then into.Add ctl
             Next ctl